DrSwad/vscode-cpp-class-completion/README.md

 # VSCode C++ Class Completion

-Get C++ class autocomplete suggestions based on custom predefined keymaps for classes.
+C++ class autocompletion suggestions based on custom predefined keymaps for classes.

+If you have found an issue or would like to request a new feature, kindly open a new issue.
+Pull requests are most welcome. **Enjoy!**

 ## Features